My first marathon. Passing the mile 7 marker, I was starting to flag. It was not looking good.

 Two days earlier I’d stood at the counter of my local chemist.
 Was there anything else I could take?
 I’d asked in a barely audible voice having lost it after days and nights of coughing.
 I was already dosed up on paracetamol and cough mixture.
 This was following days of deep inhalations over bowls of steam and my chest and back being covered in Vick’s vapour rub.
 No, nothing, I was told.

-I had a choice to make – to run the marathon or defer until 2015.
+I had a choice to make – to run the London Marathon or defer until 2015.
 After about 2 seconds thought, and keeping quiet about not feeling well, I decided to run.
 I’d raised money for St John Ambulance, had done all the training.
 After all, I didn’t really feel that awful and my voice was slowly returning.
 Really it was.
 How bad could it get?

 Following a final pit stop, I entered my pen.
 I was excited, nervous and tense, much like everyone else.
 After what seemed like hours, the start gun went off and it began, me running with 36,000 others.